normanpiryns/pokeapi-project/README.md

 # pokeapi-project
-A small project using an external API
+A small PHP OOP / JavaScript project using an external API